ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_E2E3.md

 ## Task ideas
  * Experiment with different Diffusion based models to find the best one suited for the E2E case.
  * Implementation of conditional diffusion models to generate samples based on specific given properties of the jets.
+ * Document results formally or informally to support ongoing research.

 ## Expected results